wein.plus

 Log in Become a Member

-The growing region lies on the northern edge of the state of Bavaria in Germany and is crossed by the Main river in a large W-shape.
-A special feature is that the Bavarian vineyards on Lake Constance around Lindau belong to the Württemberg growing region.
-The vineyards cover 6,130 hectares, most of which stretch between Aschaffenburg and Schweinfurt.
-All are planted on south-facing valley slopes on the banks of the Main River or in side valleys of its tributaries.
-It is an ancient wine-growing region, as evidenced by a deed of gift from 777 to the Fulda monastery, to which the royal estate of Hammelburg with eight vineyards (Schloss Saaleck with Schlossberg) was assigned.
-Emperor Charlemagne (742-814) documented a description of the area between Randersacker and Würzburg on 14 October 779.
+The growing region lies on the northern edge of the Free State of Bavaria in Germany and is crossed by the River Main in a large W-shape.
+A special feature is that the Bavarian vineyards on Lake Constance around Lindau belong to the Württemberg wine-growing region.
+The Franconian vineyards cover 6,130 hectares of vineyards, most of which are located between Aschaffenburg and Schweinfurt in Lower Franconia.
+All the vineyards are planted on south-facing valley slopes on the banks of the Main or in side valleys of its tributaries (Regnitz, Saale, Tauber).

 Voices of our members